SOELexicon/Research/Digital ID/Events/Event - Switzerland Electronic ID Referendum 2025.md

 ## Detailed Description

-Switzerland held its second referendum on electronic identity cards on September 28, 2025, with the proposal narrowly passing by 50.4% to 49.6%.
+Switzerland held its second referendum on [[Entity - Digital Identity Systems]] on September 28, 2025, with the proposal narrowly passing by 50.4% to 49.6%.
 This follows the rejection of a similar proposal in 2021 over data protection concerns and opposition to private sector involvement.

 The revised 2025 proposal addressed previous concerns by:
 - Making the system entirely optional